 The Options Program is for students in grades K-12 and is designed to support parents who choose to school their children at home.
 Parents remain the primary instructional provider, with the school supplementing their efforts.
 Families participating in the program get limited instruction and most educational materials at no cost.
 This is possible because, as a public school, Options receives a portion of the PPOR (Per Pupil Operating Revenue) distributed at the state level for each enrolled student.
 This money is used to pay salaries, purchase curriculum and other costs associated with running the program.

 In order to receive funding, each registered student must spend a minimum of 90 hours per semester with a licensed teacher hired by Options, for a minimum of 180 hours per school year.
 This is approximately 5 - 6 hours per week.
 Students who are juniors in high school may be eligible for pre-approved classes at a community college/university.
-The Options School will reimburse tuition.
-Parents are responsible for fees and texts.
+The Options School will pay the tuition and parents are responsible for fees and textbooks.
 Class time is counted for contact hours.

 Larry Thigpen, Principal/Director of the Options Program